jeremenichelli/personal-site/posts/2016-03-23-npm-install-debate.md

 excerpt: About a few hours ago, eleven lines of code dissapear and thousands of projects broke.
 As every time something not so good happens in the industry, we have to talk about it.
 ---

-In case you haven't heard, a developer took a really drastic decision and unpublished all of his modules from **npm** &mdash; I suggest reading <a href="https://medium.com/@azerbike/i-ve-just-liberated-my-modules-9045c06be67c#.os2dtmfji" target="_blank">his post to understand better why he did it</a>.
+In case you haven't heard, a developer took a really drastic decision and unpublished all of his modules from **npm** &mdash; I suggest reading [his post](//medium.com/@azerbike/i-ve-just-liberated-my-modules-9045c06be67c#.os2dtmfji) to understand better why he did it.

 This could have been a minor thing, but popular libraries and tools such as **Babel** depended on one of his modules and builds started to break everywhere.